bobderrico80/flaskr/README.md

+# Flaskr
-# My Own Version of the Flaskr microblog platform.
+My Own Version of the Flaskr microblog platform.